Rod Taylor plays Ted Kitteridge in a thriller that examines how "absolute

 Laura (Dina Merrill) is a wealthy widow who marries Ted to share her

-twilight years with.
+twilight years.
 But Laura's son, David (Rick Johnson), is suspicious

 that his new stepfather is going to spend his billion-dollar inheritance